whatsinport

 Cambodia is best known as the occasional side trip to Angkor Wat, the famous temple in northern Cambodia, on your way to or from Thailand.
 But all that is changing with the revitalization of Sihanoukville, Cambodia's one and only beach resort.
 Located in the south, it's part resort, part backpacker hangout, part working port and all big city.

 As Cambodia's only beach resort community, sporting life in Sihanoukville is squarely focused on the sea.
 There's snorkeling, fishing, scuba diving, swimming, sea kayaking and sailing.
+The most common problem is theft on the beaches while visitors are out swimming, often by drug addicts or children.
 The guest-houses that front the beaches can arrange most activities.
 Or you could rent a moto (motorcycle taxi) for a tour.
 This is perhaps the most dangerous activity.

 Time is usually short during your stop in SihanoukVille, so as is typical, from early morning through evening, most passengers tour around, eat, swim, and tour some more before returning to the ship in the evening.
 Many also chose to go back to the ship for lunch around noon or 1pm, as this is the hottest part of the day.